okohll/abdocs/content/docs/security-and-compliance/security-features/users/community-users.md

 * unlock locked fields or records
 * bulk edit

-Together, all of these measures will help protect data in the organisation whilst allowing people from outside to be able to usefully carry out work, without having to go through the expense of creating or purchasing dedicated applications for them.
+> Together, all of these measures will help protect data in the organisation whilst simplifying the user interface, allowing people from outside to be able to usefully carry out work, without having to go through the expense of creating or purchasing dedicated applications for them.